 The Second Vatican Council produced the document Apostolicam Actuositatem (Apostolic Activity), in 1965.
-“The Decree on the Apostolate of the Laity” describes the nature, character and diversity of lay apostolates, and states their basic principles and objectives.
+“The Decree on the Apostolate of the Laity” described the nature, character and diversity of lay apostolates, and stated their basic principles and objectives.
 Foremost, we are told that a lay apostolate has a divine source:

 “The laity derive the right and duty to the apostolate from their union with Christ the head; incorporated into Christ’s Mystical Body through Baptism and strengthened by the power of the Holy Spirit through Confirmation, they are assigned to the apostolate by the Lord Himself.”

 In Canada, layman Louis Even began his mission to advocate for a better world in 1935, and a lay apostolate was formed.
 Today, we see the fruits of his work in the commitment of disciples “assigned... by the Lord Himself,” who have followed Louis Even’s vision with love and perseverance.
-A branch of the tree has now taken root in Hispano-America.
+A branch of the tree has now taken root in Spanish speaking South America.

 An example of this commitment are Mr. and Mrs. Carlos and Teresa Reyes of Ecuador.
 In 2003, the Reyes joined us at the Michael House in Canada for a week of prayer and adoration before the Blessed Sacrament, called the “Siege of Jericho”.
 Following this, the couple were called to leave their careers and join the lay apostolate movement as full-time Pilgrims.
 They were inspired “by the Lord Himself” to advance the Social Credit principles that would fight misery in the world.
 These principles were formulated by Clifford Hugh Douglas, and taught by Louis Even.